Three Miles Up

 Three Miles Up is a lost 1927 American silent action film directed by Bruce M. Mitchell.
 The film stars Al Wilson, William Malan and Ethlyne Clair.
 Three Miles Up was one of a series of films that showcased the exploits of the stunt pilots in Hollywood.

 Plot

-Dick Morgan (Al Wilson), formerly a professional crook, returns from the war as the "Ace" of his squadron and is met by his buddy, Dr. Worthing (William Malan).
-Dick falls back into his old ways but is in love with Worthing's daughter, Nadine (Ethlyne Clair), and is determined to break his former criminal ties.
+Dick Morgan, formerly a professional crook, returns from the war as the "Ace" of his squadron and is met by his buddy, Dr. Worthing.
+Dick falls back into his old ways but is in love with Worthing's daughter, Nadine, and is determined to break his former criminal ties.

 Threatened with exposure by his gang, Dick helps them in a jewel robbery.
 By feigning death in an accident and undergoing an operation to remove an identifying scar, he is able to return to the crooks' rendezvous and take back the stolen money unrecognized.

 In a climactic air battle, the gang is forced down with the money, and Dick overtakes the leader when he attempts to escape in a car with Nadine.